cits3200-project/Club-Membership-Application/README.md

 Club-Membership-Application
 ===========================

-_Swedish club of WA's club membership application._
+**Swedish club of WA's club membership application.**

-For more information about this project, see */documents/README.doc*
+For more information about this project, see [/documents/README.doc][/master/documents/README.doc]